mjit584/2020/content/pages/coral/index.md

 Coral are a remarkably sophisticated and misunderstood creature, as vital to the sea as trees are to land.
 A coral is not one animal, but a collective structure of thousands, sometimes even millions of  polyps, which are tiny, fully functioning animals with mouths and stomachs.

 Polyps evolved to absorb dissolved minerals in the water, which they convert to calcium carbonate, or limestone.
-The polyps use these minerals to build skeletal structures as complex as any built by people, from great branching fan coral to strong and sturdy elk and staghorn acropora that can grow to the size of houses and stretch for hundreds of miles.
+The polyps use these minerals to build skeletal structures as complex as any built by people, from great branching fan coral to sturdy, reef-building elk and staghorn acropora that can grow to the size of houses.
 They are found in warm waters all over the world.
 Polyps are remarkable for their “hive mind,” a kind of animal intelligence that allows all the collective parts of a single coral to act and respond as one organism.
 The genetic code embedded within polyps instructs them to build their elaborate skeletons and grow in efficient patterns that are beneficial to their survival.

 But coral are delicate, stationary animals, qualities that make them highly sensitive to the rapid environmental changes happening in Belize and around the world.